 Drinking water is a precious resource that plays a vital part in our daily lives and is considered the foundation of a healthy community and prosperous city.
 As a subtropical city, Brisbane is affected by flood and drought.
 Brisbane City Council is prepared for all weather patterns.

-In times of drought, Council limits our operational water usage and supports Brisbane residents to do the same.
+In times of drought, Council limits its operational water usage and supports Brisbane residents to do the same.

 For more information on Brisbane water supply and wastewater services visit Urban Utilities.